Holiday-Secret-Santa/Secret-Santa-App/README.md

 - The User can schedule a date for the secret santa gift exchange event
 - The User can invite family and friends to join in on the holiday fun
 - The User can keep track of who accepted the secret santa invite
-- The User can discretely assign a single participant to each individual registered for the event
+- The User can discretely assign a single participant to each individual registered for the event with designed random assignment feature
-  - System offers option to do a random assignment (potential future development)
 - The System allows participants to manually create a list of gift ideas they would like to recieve
   - When creating a wish list item, the participant will be able to add an item name and URL link for potential online purchase